HHS/meshrdf/descriptors.md

 ###<a name = "properties"/>RDF Graph Diagram - Descriptor Properties

-The following RDF graph diagram shows a fairly typical topical descriptor (D015242, Ofloxacin) and its literals.
+The following RDF graph diagram shows a fairly typical Topical Descriptor (D015242, Ofloxacin) and its literals.
 For reference, see [Ofloxacin in the MeSH browser](https://www.nlm.nih.gov/cgi/mesh/2014/MB_cgi?term=ofloxacin).
 The data elements featured here have literal strings as objects, not identifiers.

 ![Descriptor RDF Graph Diagram](images/BasicConversionLiterals.png){: class="rdf-graph img-responsive"}